-Google AI to make phone calls for users
+Google AI to make phone calls for you

 Parents also gain the ability to schedule when internet connectivity should be paused to some or all of the devices being used in a home.

-And Android is to gain a new app dashboard that provide details about how much time users have spent using different services over the course of a day.
+And Android is to gain a new app dashboard that provides details about how much time users have spent using different services over the course of a day.

 "We are delighted that Google has heard the call from stressed-out parents to create ways to limit and control their kids tech use and to find a better balance in their own digital lives," Stephen Balkam, chief executive of the Family Online Safety Institute, told the BBC.